dzackgarza/Qual-Review-and-Solutions/Topology/UGA Solutions/Mike_Problem_Solutions.md

   - **Not** closedness
 - Results that only work for metric spaces
   - ?
-- A retract of a Hausdroff space must be closed.
+- A retract of a Hausdroff space is closed.

 # General Topology